 What Can You Do?

-The first thing a business ought to be doing is checking on how mobile-enabled its site is.
-The first obvious route is simply to take your own smartphone out (assuming you are one of the 62% who owns one - if not, there'll be someone nearby) and look for yourself to see how well it reads on the device.
+Firstly a business ought to be checking on how mobile-enabled its site is.
+The first obvious route is simply to take your own smartphone out (assuming you are one of the 62% who owns one – if not, there’ll be someone nearby) and look for yourself to see how well it reads on the device.

 Next, and for a more official answer, you can use Google’s own mobile checking feature here.
 Simply type your web address into the box and it will tell you how well enabled it is.

 If you find that your website is not mobile-enabled then we would certainly recommend that you get in touch with a specialist to find out about optimising your site accordingly.
 Many local SMEs these days will operate their site on one of the popular Content Management Systems such as WordPress or Joomla (which can be set up, operated and hosted through The Tech Lounge Web Services).
 If you have a site that is on these platforms, or if you are planning on switching to such a platform then you need to ensure that the theme (template) you use is responsive (that it will adapt automatically to the screen it’s being viewed on).

 The one thing is clear, the internet might make the world seem smaller but it hasn’t altered the fact that the vast majority of us still buy our goods and services locally and when we do, it is to the mobiles that we frequently turn.
 So if you own a business in Hampshire, is this really something you can afford to ignore?